coldbox-modules/cbox-cbt/readme.md

 ### Rendering by Conventions

-You can skip to the ColdBox Conventions section below for further in-depth review, but using the `render()` method allows you to pass in a template name and internally we will discover it using the same ColdBox conventions as `event.setView()` and `renderView()`.
+You can skip to the ColdBox Conventions section below for further in-depth review, but using the `renderTemplate()` method allows you to pass in a template name and internally we will discover it using the same ColdBox conventions as `event.setView()` and `renderView()`.
 The only difference, is that you can also pass in an absolute path `template` and we will bypass the lookups and just use the template for rendering:

 ```
 // By Convention
-return cbt.render( "main/index" );
+return cbt.renderTemplate( "main/index" );

 // By Absolute Path
-return cb.render( "/my/path/long" );
+return cb.renderTemplate( "/my/path/long" );
 ```

 ### Rendering From Modules